zeebonk/BooleanTextMatch/README.md

 The interpreter is implemented as a simple LR parser and gets fed by a basic lexer, which converts the raw input string into tokens.

 The parser, based on the reduction rules, reduces the tokens into a LINQ expressions tree.
-When parsing is done, the GetCompiledExpression method can be used to compile the LINQ expression tree and return it as a 'Func<string, bool>'.
+When parsing is done, the GetCompiledExpression method can be used to compile the LINQ expression tree and return it as a `Func<string, bool>`.